 - Mixed Zones – Spray heads utilize 50% more water on average than rotor heads.
 They have

-different operating pressures, so if the time and pressure is correct for one type in the mixed
+different operating pressures, so if the time and pressure are correct for one type in the mixed

 zone, it’s going to be incorrect for the other type.
 This complicates things by creating

 oversaturated or under-hydrated areas.
-To prevent this, make sure rotor and spray head that
+To prevent this, make sure the rotor and spray head that

 - Obstructed Heads – This is pretty straight-forward as well.
 This occurs for a variety of reasons,